RalphDA/EcomPy/README.md

 # EcomPy
-Behaviour data analysis from a real-world e-commerce website
+Behavioral data analysis of visitors from a real-world e-commerce website